GitHubDragonFly/Number_Type_Converter/README.md

+# Number Conversion

-# NumberConversion - Windows app to convert from and to different number systems.
+Windows app to convert from and to different number systems.

-Best-effort attempt at number conversion up to 128 bits.
+This is the best-effort attempt at number conversion up to 128 bits.

 Signed & Unsigned Integers, Single, Double, Binary, Octal, Hex values.